dumrauf/web_serve_this_directory/README.md

 ### Why is there no HTTPS Support?

-The server is intended to be a simple lightweight way to serve files from a local network.
+The server is intended to be a simple lightweight way to serve files on a local network.
 It should not be used to transfer sensitive files.
 However, it seems to be possible to add HTTPS support.
 Feel free to improve as outlined below, so we can make things better for everyone.

 ### I Know How to Make This Better!